Russo-Ukrainian war

 In early 2014, the Euromaidan protests led to the Revolution of Dignity and the ousting of Ukraine's pro-Russian president Viktor Yanukovych.
-Shortly after, pro-Russian unrest erupted in eastern and southern Ukraine.
-Simultaneously, unmarked Russian troops moved into Ukraine's Crimea and took over government buildings, strategic sites and infrastructure.
-Russia soon annexed Crimea after a highly-disputed referendum.
-In April 2014, armed pro-Russian separatists seized government buildings in Ukraine's eastern Donbas region and proclaimed the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) as independent states, starting the Donbas war.
-The separatists received considerable but covert support from Russia, and Ukrainian attempts to fully retake separatist-held areas failed.
-Although Russia denied involvement, Russian troops took part in the fighting.
-In February 2015, Russia and Ukraine signed the Minsk II agreements to end the conflict, but the agreements were never fully implemented in the years that followed.
-The Donbas war settled into a violent but static conflict between Ukraine and Russian proxies, with many brief ceasefires but no lasting peace and few changes in territorial control.
+Shortly after, pro-Russian protests began in parts of southeastern Ukraine, while unmarked Russian troops occupied Crimea.
+Russia soon annexed Crimea after a highly disputed referendum.
+In April 2014, Russian-backed militants seized towns and cities in Ukraine's eastern Donbas region and proclaimed the Donetsk People's Republic (DPR) and the Luhansk People's Republic (LPR) as independent states, starting the Donbas war.
+Russia covertly supported the separatists with its own troops, tanks and artillery, preventing Ukraine from fully retaking the territory.
+The International Criminal Court (ICC) judged that the war was both a national and international armed conflict involving Russia, and the European Court of Human Rights judged that Russia controlled the DPR and LPR from 2014 onward.
+In February 2015, Russia and Ukraine signed the Minsk II agreements, but they were never fully implemented in the following years.
+The Donbas war became a static conflict likened to trench warfare; ceasefires were repeatedly broken but the frontlines did not move.